This article contains information about setting up the Electronic Reconcile Configurator.

 - If you try to delete a Reconcile and re-enter the information after you have already downloaded the .txt file from the bank, you will receive "Duplicate" error messages because the system sees the transactions as duplicates.

 - Make sure the Bank Account Number is unique for the checkbook that is set up with Electronic Reconcile.
-If the Bank Account Number is set up with a different checkbook, Electronic Reconcile will not be able to match the downloaded transactions and you will receive a message stating that the Bank Account Number is not set up.
+If the Bank Account Number is used on multiple checkbooks, Electronic Reconcile will not be able to find the checkbook and you will receive a message stating that the Bank Account Number is not set up.

 - In the Codes Entry window of the configurator, the types that will automatically match are: Check Paid, Deposit Cleared, Transfer Debit and Transfer Credit.